Xomega-Net/Xomega.Docs/docs/generators/model/enums.md

 # Enumerations from Database

-Imports static enumerations into the Xomega model from an existing database, using configuration of the Xomega objects that specifies the mapping between the object fields and enumeration structure.
+Imports static enumerations into the Xomega model from an existing database, using the configuration of the Xomega objects that specifies the mapping between the object fields and enumeration structure.

 For a generic dictionary type of object, this may import multiple enumerations, while for each table/object that stores items of a single enumeration, this will create an enumeration based on the object's name.

 :::note
 This generator is useful to import only static data into the Xomega model, which can change only from one release to another.

-The benefit for maintaining the static data in the model is that it can be better version controlled, allows enhancements, such as extending one enumeration from another or adding more properties, and also allows generation of other artifacts (such as constants) from it.
+The benefit of maintaining the static data in the model is that it can be better version controlled, allows enhancements, such as extending one enumeration from another or adding more properties, and also allows the generation of other artifacts (such as constants) from it.
 :::

 ## Generator inputs